ome/omero-documentation/developers/Omero/Modules/Scripts.rst

 OMERO.scripts <http://cvs.openmicroscopy.org.uk/snapshots/movies/omero-4-3/mov/ScriptingWorkflow-4.3.mov>`_

 :ref:`developers/Omero/Modules/Scripts` is the scripting service for scripting in OMERO.
-OmeroBlitz provides a service to run scripts on the server.
+:ref:`server/blitz` provides a service to run scripts on the server.
 The scripts are then passed on to a grid of processors called OMERO.grid that executes the script and returns the result to the server which in turn passes the result onto the caller.
 All scripts